starkvilleacupuncture@gmail.com

 What Conditions Does Acupuncture Treat?

 Acupuncture can be used to help with a huge variety of conditions.
 Clare specializes in allergy and Alpha-Gal treatment with SAAT, in addition to acute and chronic pain and complex medical and inflammatory conditions.
-To learn more, visit our Testimonials page.

 Who Can Practice Acupuncture?